top of page

 Historical Background

-1. The Southern Stairs were one of the main entrances from the south to the Temple Mount during the time of Christ.
+1. The Southern Stairs were one of the main entrances from the south to the Temple Mount during Christ's time.
+Two main gate entrances led from these stairs up to the Temple Mount Platform.
+These gates are commonly known as the Hulda Gates.

-2. King Herod had them redone and made them staggered so no one could enter the presence of God without being thoughtful in the process.
+2. King Herod had them redone and made them staggered so no one could enter or depart the presence of God (signified by entering or departing the temple area) without being thoughtful in the process.

-3. The width of the stairs was hundreds of feet wide, so they provided plenty of space for congregating and teaching.
+3. The stairs were hundreds of feet wide, providing plenty of space for congregating and teaching.

 4. They were the main access to the temple from the City of David and the western area of the city, where most of the population lived.

-5. Multitudes arrived at the stairs by using the Pilgrim's Road (Herodian St.) that connected the Pool of Siloam to the Temple Mount.
-As they ascended this road, they would sing the songs of ascent found in Psalms 120-134.
+5. Multitudes arrived at the stairs by using the Pilgrim's Road (Herodian St.), which connected the Pool of Siloam to the Temple Mount.
+As they ascended this road, they sang the songs of ascent found in Psalms 120-134.

 6. The Pool of Siloam was a massive mikveh at the lower part of the City of David that was used by the Jews for purification purposes before entering the Temple Mount.